mjanetmars/switch-container/README.md

 ## What's New

+- **Version 1.1**
+-- Added an icon theme toggle to the context menu, for people who hate rainbows
 - **Version 1.0**
 -- Complete rewrite, fixes historical bugs and finally adds dark mode compatibility!
 - **Version 0.8**